Are you ready to subscribe to learning Spanish?

 FluentU’s Spanish YouTube channel focuses on providing lessons on basic grammar rules, verb conjugations and vocabulary.
 The videos are brief and offer Spanish-language audio that’s slow and clear.
 With dozens of videos available, there’s plenty of learning material to launch your Spanish education!

-The best thing about starting out with this Spanish YouTube channel is that if you enjoy the content, you can move right on to using FluentU authentic videos (see below)—like movie trailers, music videos, news and inspiring talks—on the website or app.
+The best thing about starting out with this Spanish YouTube channel is that if you enjoy the content, you can move right on to using FluentU authentic videos (see below)—like movie trailers, music videos, news and inspiring talks—on the website or on your iOS or Android device.
 In fact, FluentU provides tools that work with many of the tips on this list (including bilingual subtitles and other neat learning features) and that will take you from beginner knowledge all the way through native-level learning!

 Spanish Lessons Paco offers animated lessons that are designed to be both entertaining and educational.
 Since the lessons are numbered, it’s easy to start learning Spanish with no prior knowledge.
 Lessons seamlessly mix written Spanish, spoken Spanish and written and spoken English, so it will be easy for early beginners to follow along.